n-grace-henry/MS-Thesis/README.md

 main.data.csv -> this is the step after main.clean.csv where I have taken that file and combined all the replicate and duplicate samples and saved into this file.

+replicates.csv -> this file is all the replicate data before I average it with the cooresponding sample and delete the replicates from the data file.

 ## progress_logs